Things to Know Before Moving to Minneapolis in 2024

 11. Learn More About Minneapolis' Neighborhoods

 The City of Minneapolis has over 83 residential neighborhoods with something for everyone.
-Whether you're a family settling down, starting your career, or want to be near the action, you can find it in Minneapolis.
+Whether you're a family settling down, starting your career, or want to be near the action, check out some of the best neighborhoods in Minneapolis below to find the right one for you.

 Downtown East